Oprah Winfrey Reveals Which Star Intimidated Her Most And The Anxiety She Felt After Her Show Ended

 “I’d never played a role like that and nor have I done it enough to feel really solidly comfortable in the space,” Oprah admitted.
 “I have a lot of actor friends … like I was on set the other day with ‘Wrinkle in Time’ and I said to Reese [Witherspoon], ‘So Reese, how many movies have you done?’ and she said, ‘I don’t know, I don’t know … hundreds, I don’t know.’
 So I was like ‘Oh God, please don’t ask me how many movies I’ve done.'”

-According to Oprah Winfrey, when she asked Reese Witherspoon about the number of movies she had accomplished recently, she had gone into thinking.
-Apparently, the famous philanthropist found herself comparing movie success numbers.
+According to Oprah Winfrey, when she asked Reese Witherspoon about the number of movies she had been in, she began thinking about her own films.
+Apparently, the famous billionaire talk show host and producer found herself comparing movie success numbers.
 “I think I’ve done five,” she exclaimed.
 “It’s rare that I feel intimated, but I felt intimidated.”